Suggested readings in Stanford history

 - This well-written and thoughtful study of Jane and Leland Stanford as art patrons and collectors places the establishment of the university and Jane Stanford's continued interest in the development of the museum in the larger context of the Stanford's lives and interests.
 It also provides a balanced view of Leland Stanford, Jr.'s interests and talents, and his contributions to his parents' interests in art, archaeology, and education.

 - Seeking to present a broader portrait than that of railroad baron and politician, Tutorow describes a life of many careers including that of the California wine grower ahead of his time and of innovative horse breeder and trainer.
-This biography counters the more superficial portraits presented by Hubert Howe Bancroft (History of the Life of Leland Stanford, 1952) and Oscar Lewis (The Big Four, 1938) but avoids critical analysis of the impact of Stanford's Southern Pacific Company on western American development or power struggles with Central Pacific Railroad associates.
+This biography counters the more superficial portraits presented by Hubert Howe Bancroft (History of the Life of Leland Stanford, 1952) and Oscar Lewis (The Big Four, 1938).

 News Service publications